freesewing/freesewing/markdown/org/docs/measurements/upperleg/de.md

----
+***

-title: Oberschenkelweite
+## title: Oberschenkelweite
----

 Der **obere Beinumfang** ist die Messung um dein Bein, nahe der Oberseite deines Beins.

-You should measure this a bit below your crotch, refer to the illustration for guidance.
+You should measure this a bit below your crotch, refer to the illustration for guidance.\
 Make sure to keep the tape measure horizontal to the floor as you measure the circumference of your leg.

 <Tip>